JetBrains/Qodana/topics/project-token.md

 If the verification step fails, %product% returns an error meaning that you cannot run a specific linter under the current license.

-For example, you cannot run the [Qodana for JVM](qodana-jvm.md) linter using the [Community license](pricing.md#pricing-linters-licenses).
-Instead, you should buy either the Ultimate or Ultimate Plus license if this was not done previously.
+For example, you will not be able to run %product% using an expired license, or a license issued for another Qodana Cloud organization.
+Nor can you use the full potential of the [Qodana for JVM](qodana-jvm.md) linter using the [Community license](pricing.md#pricing-linters-licenses) because this will significantly reduce the linter functionality.
+To avoid this, you should obtain compatible and up-to-date licenses for each linter that you use.

 ## Report collection

-Additionally, your local %product% report is bound with the project in Qodana Cloud.
-After binding, you can overview actual %product% reports in an aggregated and handy format, as well as keep historical overview of older Qodana reports.
+Additionally, your local %product% report is bound with the project in [Qodana Cloud](cloud-projects.xml).
+After binding, you can overview actual %product% [reports](cloud-overview-reports.xml) in an aggregated and handy format, as well as keep historical overview of older Qodana reports.

+Once the project token is generated, you can regenerate or delete it as shown in the [](cloud-projects.xml#cloud-manage-projects) section of the Qodana Cloud documentation.